golemfactory/golem-docs/src/markdoc/partials/troubleshooting/requestor/receiver-is-gone.md

 By uploading files exclusively to `VOLUME` directories, you can avoid this error.

+You can find more information on the file system configuration on a remote node [here](/docs/creators/common\providers-filesystem).

 {% /solution %}
 {% feedback identifier="js-sdk-receiver-is-gone" /%}
 {% /troubleshooting %}